This article is focused on the most secure way to protect bitcoin and keep it safe from hackers and online scammers.

 The multi-signature address allows multiple parties to gain access to a part of the address or hold one of the several keys, where all the keys will be needed to access the Bitcoin address.

-There is also another way to secure your bitcoin investment; they will be explained below.
+There is also another way to secure your Bitcoin investment; they will be explained below.

-Protect Bitcoin From Hackers
+How to Protect Bitcoin from Hackers

-1. Make sure you protect bitcoin by sure you secure your wallet with a strong password.
+1. Make sure you protect Bitcoin by sure you secure your wallet with a strong password.
 To make your password very strong, make sure it’s up to 12 characters long.
 It should contain at least a; capital letter, small letter, number, and special character.

 2. Most online wallets offer the option of 2-factor authentication; this ensures that before you can log into your wallet, you will need to perform an additional step.

-This additional step may be in the form of an email sent to your registered email address – with a link or code, or text message to your registered phone number just like the One Time Password (OTP) most banks send for online transactions.
+This additional step may be in the form of an email sent to your registered email address – with a link or code, or a text message to your registered phone number just like the One Time Password (OTP) most banks send for online transactions.

 3. Make sure you have a reliable backup that protects your wallets against any human error or computer failure.